On March 8 we did something we’ve never done before – we recorded the podcast in front of a live audience – #IWD2020.

 Based on the podcast theme, Dieneke suggested She Said by journalists Jodi Kantor and Megan Twohey who broke the news of Harvey Weinstein’s sexual harassment and abuse for the New York Times.
 And The Morning Show – an Apple TV show on Hollywood, television and sexual harassment that made Dieneke really mad with one of the characters.

 Alix suggested The Power as a ‘must read’ that explores the dynamics of gender inequality.
-Jill who runs The Hague Humanity Hub – our hosts – suggests Pat Barker’s The Silence of the Girls which portrays the female voice in the Trojan Wars – a period usually dominated by the likes of Achilles and Agamemnon.
+Jill who runs The Hague Humanity Hub – our hosts – opted for Pat Barker’s The Silence of the Girls which portrays the female voice in the Trojan Wars – a period usually dominated by the likes of Achilles and Agamemnon.

 Other audience members put forward the ‘unbelievable show’ Unbelievable on Netflix showing what the difference between coming forward as a sexual assault victim to someone doesn’t believe you or to someone who practises a survivor centred approach.
 Also the Mukwege Foundation premiered this month a film, Sema – Swahili for speak out – a movie written and performed by survivors sexual conflict in the Democratic Republic of Congo.